Radu-Nicolae/opendc-m3sa/README.md

 -----

-This repository is the home of the OpenDC project, a free and open-source platform for cloud datacenter simulation.
+This repository is the home of the M3SA project, a free and open-source tool for datacenter simulation leveraging multiple models, towards better prediction accuracy and explainability.

 ## Latest Release